rezvaya/rezvaya/README.md

 ### Hi there 👋
+My name is Katya, welcome here 🔭

+- 🔭 I’m currently working on educational bot for all learning specialists.
+- 🌱 I’m currently learning python, ML and educational technology for young and adult.

+- ⚡ Fun fact:
+I'm starting beta-test telegram-bot,
+If you want to test, text me, heh)

 <!--
 **rezvaya/rezvaya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.